List of Eagle Scouts: Z

-African-American Eagle Scouts
+African American Eagle Scouts

 The Boy Scouts did not track the race of scouts who earned the rank of Eagle.
-For many years it was thought that Edgar Cunningham, who earned his rank in 1926 as a member of Troop 12 in Waterloo, Iowa in what was then Wapsipinicon Area Council, was the first black recipient of the Eagle rank.
+For many years it was thought that Edgar Cunningham, who earned his rank in 1926 as a member of Troop 12 in Waterloo, Iowa in what was then Wapsipinicon Area Council, was the first African American recipient of the Eagle rank.

 In February 2020, it was discovered that Harry Cooper of the Kansas City Council, became an Eagle Scout in September 1920.
 In the Kansas City Council (now the Heart of America Council) newsletter dated 1920, Harry Cooper of Troop 92 was listed as a new Eagle Scout as of September.
 The newsletter lists him as the only African American Eagle Scout in Kansas City, one of only ten Eagle Scouts in Kansas City, Missouri at the time.

 In March 2020, further research showed that the Eagle Scout court of honor for Hamilton Bradley of the Rome Council, was held on December 19, 1919, in Rome, New York.
-This makes Bradley the earliest known black Eagle Scout.
+This makes Bradley the earliest known African American Eagle Scout.

-Dr. Frank "Tick" Coleman, who earned his Eagle in 1926 is one of the first four known African-American Eagle Scouts.
+Dr. Frank "Tick" Coleman, who earned his Eagle in 1926 is one of the first four known African American Eagle Scouts.